 Along with the database, a collection of profile Hidden Markov Models that were shown to be characteristic for ß-barrel outer membrane proteins was also compiled.
-This set, when used in combination with our previously developed algorithms (PRED-TMBB, MCMBB and ConBBPRED) will serve as a powerful tool in matters of discrimination and classification of novel ß-barrel proteins and whole-genome analyses.
+This set, when used in combination with our previously developed algorithms (PRED-TMBB, MCMBB and ConBBPRED) will serve as a powerful tool in terms of discrimination and classification of novel ß-barrel proteins and whole-genome analyses.

 The web interface of OMPdb offers the user the ability not only to view the available data, but also to submit advanced queries for text search within the database's protein entries or to use the BLAST / phmmer and hmmscan program of the HMMER suite in order to perform protein or domain searches respectively.
 The most up-to-date version of the database can be downloaded in various formats (flat text, XML format or raw FASTA sequences).